 As discussed in a post last week, the new strain of corona virus continues to paralyze the city of Wuhan and the surrounding Hubei province as well as causing disruptions across China and around the world in everything from air travel to the World Mobile Congress that is supposed to start in Barcelona in a few weeks.
 One of the lessons that business leaders should draw from the unfolding story is how connected and fragile the world has become.
 Another, is how important it is to build companies so that they can manage such shocks.

-One point is that well strategy and systems thinking is more important than ever at this time.
+One point is that good strategy and systems thinking is more important than ever at this time.
 Strategy needs to go far beyond having clear targets and linear models of cause and effect and endeavor to understand the relationships between disparate trends and areas of expertise.
-Most business leaders in telecoms and tech, for example, are not experts in virology or communicable diseases but they will feel the effects of the virus when they come to Barcelona and can not meet with the people form those firms which have chosen not to come.
+Most business leaders in telecoms and tech, for example, are not experts in virology or communicable diseases but they will feel the effects of the virus when they come to Barcelona and can not meet with the people from those firms which have chosen not to come.
 What I see much too often are strategic plans that essentially assume that things will be fine in the general environment without any serious discussion about what might go wrong or scenario analysis.

 A second idea is to be sure that the global matrix organization works well enough to move information across the organization at a speed and accuracy level sufficient to detect and react to crisis when they do occur.
 Do local people have sufficient authority to make difficult or expensive decisions in the interest of the safety of employees and their families?
 Can they do the right thing in the interest of civil society?
 Does management have well established protocols in place for crisis management?